Mokshit06/premix/docs/Readme.md

 You can import a stylesheet in any React Component inside your application.
 Premix will statically analyse your imports to only add those stylesheets to the head of the pages that import that Component.

-During build time, all stylesheets will be concatenated into **many minified code split** and preloaded.
+During build time, all stylesheets for each page will be concatenated into seperate files for each page and will be preloaded.

 Due to the way it works, it has out of the box support for any other build time styling solution that outputs a css file like `vanilla-extract`, `css-modules` and `sass`.